Liu-group/AutoSolvate/docs/tutorial.rst

 With these three files, we are ready to proceed to the next step!

+**Notes**

+This example uses default settings for boxgen, but these can be changed or simply made explict by using more flag options.
+For example, we can change the charge fitting method to bcc, give the output a more specific name, and explicitly define solvent, charge and multiplicity:

+``python autosolvate.py -m napthalene_neutral.xyz -s water -c 0 -u 1 -g "bcc" -o nap_neutral_water``

+The semi-emperical charge fitting available through Amber performs well for closed-shell systems.
+However, it is not sufficient for open-shell systems, which will require the use of quantum chemistry charge fitting methods.
+The methods currently available are bcc fitting in Amber and RESP in Gaussian.
+RESP is the default setting.

 Step 2: MD Simulation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The second step is running QM/MM, which includes equilibration and production time.
+The second step is running molecular dynamics, which includes equilibration and production time.
 For this tutorial, we will run a very fast demonstration just to see how the mdrun command works.

 To do a short example run of QM/MM use the following command:

 ``autosolvate mdrun -f water_solvated -q 0 -u 1 -t 300 -p 1 -m 10000 -n 10000 -o 100 -s 100 -l 10 -r "True"``

 The mdrun command has several more options than the previous one, but the only required options are filename, charge, and multiplicity (the first three in the command above).
-It is also important to use the srun option if you are using HPC or having a queueing system, because otherwise it will run on the head node and will exceed the acceptable time limit.
+Note that this command will run both MM and QMMM.
+By default, the calculations will proceed in the order MM min > MM heat > MM NPT > QMMM min > QMMM heat > QMMM NVT.
+Any of these can be skipped by setting the number of steps to 0 ( , -m, -n, -l, -o, -s).

 If AutoSolvate is running successfully, the following messages will be printed to your screen::